 “Put a dent in the universe simply means that you have to have a big, bold, clear, concise vision.
 I like to say that your vision should — fit in a Twitter post”, Consultant Carmine Gallo said.
 Gallo was referring … Read More

-Say no to 1,000 things.
+No 1,000 Things – Not Know 1,000 Things Say no to 1,000 things.
 You have to focus.
 Reduce the clutter.
 Make it simple.
 Streamline.
 In 1997, when Steve Jobs returned to Apple, the company was close to bankruptcy.
 He took … Read More